sck/symbiosis/README.md

 symbiosis
 =========

-A hacky and lightweight compiler framework
+A lightweight, C++11-based code generator API for x64 and armv6